Table of Contents

 What role does video analytics play in loss mitigation?

 Video analytics turns reactive recording into actionable insights.
-It detects defined behaviors (like loitering or unauthorized entry) in near real time, enabling quicker intervention.
-It can also speed up investigations, often cutting the time spent reviewing footage.
+It detects defined behaviors (like loitering or unauthorized entry) in near real-time, enabling quicker intervention.
+It can also speed up investigations, often cutting the time spent reviewing footage by hours.

 How can businesses improve alarm accuracy?